menu

 Sussex is a tiny town located in the state of Virginia.
 With a population of 181 people and just one neighborhood, Sussex is the 401st largest community in Virginia.

-Sussex is a blue-collar town, with 44.44% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Sussex is generally considered to be a blue-collar town.
+44.44% of the Sussex workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Sussex is a town of service providers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Sussex who work in law enforcement and fire fighting (34.26%), office and administrative support (17.59%), and sales jobs (3.70%).

 The overall crime rate in Sussex is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.